 - Pay attention to the maximum number of visitors allowed per room.
 Wait if necessary.

-- Disinfect your hands if you want to visit the shop and before and after using the toilet.
+- Disinfect your hands if you want to visit the shop or library and before and after using the toilet.

 - Pay (contactless) with pin or credit card.

 We also take extra measures for your safety:

 - We see to it that the 1.5 meters distance is observed.

 - We offer a disinfectant hand gel at the entrance to the shop and library, and a disinfectant spray at the toilets.

 - The toilets are cleaned more frequently than usual.

 - The maximum number of visitors allowed in each room at the same time is indicated.